Herzog-Max-Palais

-Herzog-Max-Palais was a neoclassical palace at Ludwigstraße 13 in Munich, Germany.
+The Herzog-Max-Palais was a neoclassical palace at Ludwigstraße 13 in Munich, Germany.
 It belonged to the House of Wittelsbach and was built from 1828 to 1830 for Duke Maximilian Joseph in Bavaria, father of Empress Elisabeth of Austria.
 In 1937, the palace was destroyed by the Nazi Party in order to widen the Ludwigstraße.
 The successor construction was started in 1938 by Heinrich Wolff for the Reichsbank and was completed in 1951 for the Deutsche Bundesbank.